 Sydney Dale is one of the few habitats of Christmas Island Spleenwort Asplenium listeri.
 In the Dales is located unique stand of enormous Tahitian Chestnut Inocarpus fagifer trees.

 In October 2002 The Dales were included in the List of Ramsar wetlands of international importance, protected area 57 ha.
 This is second wetland of Christmas Island included in this prestigious list – the unique mangroves of Hosnies Spring were the first.

-Site is endangered by the Immigration Reception Centre which might house up to 2,300 people.
+The site is endangered by the Immigration Reception Centre thAT might house up to 2,300 people.
 This "town" is located just 500 – 1,300 m from the Dales, in the area where springs gather the water.

 A romantic desert island… Who first saw and went ashore on Christmas Island will never be known.
 Where these people came from and when is conjecture though we are almost certain they were Polynesians.

 Few migrations are as visually stunning as that of the Christmas Island crab.
 Crawl alongside one particular crab as it makes its way to the water’s edge, and marvel at this small creature’s big, life-changing journey.